Eandrju/cellular-automaton.nvim/README.md

 # cellular-automaton.nvim
 A useless plugin that might help you cope with stubbornly broken tests or overall lack of sense in life.
-It let's you execute aesthetically pleasing, cellular automaton animations based on the content of neovim buffer.
+It lets you execute aesthetically pleasing, cellular automaton animations based on the content of neovim buffer.

 https://user-images.githubusercontent.com/37074839/204104990-6ebd7767-92e9-43b9-878a-3493a08a3308.mov